timburks/menagerie/README.md

   the `registry` tool to use it.
 If you're using a Google-hosted instance of the Registry API, you can point the `registry` tool at it with `registry config set registry.project $PROJECTID`.
-- Run `registry apply -f . -R` to load the contents of this repository.
+- Run `registry apply -f menagerie -R` to load the menagerie project.
 As the number of APIs grows, you might want to load specific subdirectories.
-For example, to just import the Google APIs, run `registry apply -f apis/google.com -R`.
+For example, to just import the Google APIs, run `registry apply -f menagerie/apis/google.com -R`.

 ## The importers